Colorado governor Polis clarifies if golf courses can remain open or must close

-Colorado Governor Jared Polis had been reluctant to take aggressive action to try to thwart the spread of coronavirus, but on March 26, he enacted a stay-at-home order that is in effect until further notice.
+Colorado Governor Jared Polis had been reluctant to take aggressive action to try to get his residents to stay at home, but on March 26, he enacted a stay-at-home order that is in effect until further notice.

 Colorado citizens are asked to remain at home unless they have to leave to get food, seek medical treatment, get outdoor exercise or go to work at an essential business.
 All businesses deemed non-essential, are expected to close or face fines.